fkhan77/sh-24-order-journey/README.md

 ## Description

-A mini order journey created using Next.js
+A mini order journey created using Next.js, StyledComponents and Formik.

+Formatting and pre-commit formatting achieved using Prettier, Husky and lint-staged.

+Tested using Jest, react-testing-library and Cypress

 ## Prerequisites